Multiple Communities—and One Agency to Market Them All

 Perhaps the most stunning result of our efforts was the return on investment.
 We took 18 months of data from 33 communities and calculated how much revenue was realized with online efforts in relation to how much was spent on those efforts.
 The subsequent revenue ROI number came in at an astonishing 971 percent.

 Arbor also has retained us for a B2B recruitment marketing campaign to attract employees to the company.
-Senior living will require a million new caregivers in the coming years as more baby boomers reach their 70s, and Arbor is counting on us to approach recruitment with the same excellence that we do sales.
+Senior living will require a million new caregivers in the coming years as more baby boomers reach their 70s, and Arbor counted on us to approach recruitment with the same excellence that we do sales.

 “There is no company on the face of the earth—not just in the marketing world, but in general—that is as organized as SmartBug,” Harper says.
 “They’re a machine, but they also have a people aspect to it.
 I know that when I send a task or ask a question, it will get done and I won’t have to worry about it anymore, which wasn’t the case with our other agencies.”